flomadner/CCL1/diary.md

 18.1: implemented a "play again" button for my game over screen and redid some of the item art to make them a bigger size.
 Also made it so the scoring and the health display are on the top left corner of the canvas, implemented the start screen with a "start game" button.
 Added new items like a heart that adds health and made the player lose a life if they catch a bomb. implemented the background art for the starting screen.

+20.1: made the fee walking sprites and implemented them in the game, replacing the skeleton template ones.
+Also implemented my main screen.